ialbert/genescape-central/README.md

 [iface2]: https://github.com/ialbert/genescape-central/blob/main/docs/images/interface-help.png

-The program will generate a tree visualization.
+The program will generate a tree visualization of the functional elements of the gene names you provided.

-![GeneScape tree]
+Note the processs that takes place, first the tool extracts the GO terms associated with the genes you provided, then it builds a tree out of these GO terms and finally it visualizes the tree.

+![GeneScape][tree]

 [tree]: https://github.com/ialbert/genescape-central/blob/main/docs/images/interface-tree.png